porscheofficial/nx-plugins/packages/nx-phrase/README.md

 # @porscheofficial/nx-phrase

-This plugin should help you with your nx react app to extract translations defined via `react-intl`'s `#defineMessages`-method.
+This plugin helps you with your nx react app to extract translations defined via `react-intl`'s `#defineMessages`-method.

 The actual extraction is handled by `@formatjs/cli`'s `extract` command.